SequAna-Ukon/TrueOrtho/README.md

 - **Final Orthologs**: Orthologs that pass domain conservation criteria
 - **Domain Information**: Pfam/SMART domains detected in each sequence

-# 🐛Troubleshooting

-## Common Issues

-1. **Empty hits files**: Some queries may not find homologs - this is normal for distant species
-2. **EggNOG database**: Ensure the path is correct and database files exist
-3. **Domain database**: Pipeline will auto-download Pfam/SMART if not provided

 # 📈Performance Tips